Published:

 Feature Chart of Accounts (COA) General Ledger (GL)

-Primary Function A categorized list of all accounts for organizing financial transactions.
+Primary function A categorized list of all accounts for organizing financial transactions.
 A detailed record of all individual financial transactions (debits & credits).

-Level of Detail High-level framework for classification.
+Level of detail High-level framework for classification.
 Highly granular, capturing every financial event.

 Dynamism Relatively static; updated only when new categories are needed.
 Highly dynamic; updated continuously as transactions occur.

-Key Question Answered "What types of financial categories does my business use?"
+Key question answered "What types of financial categories does my business use?"
 "What is the detailed financial activity within each category?"

 Why you need both: The symbiotic relationship in rental accounting